codalogic/Aarch64-Experiments/030-write/README.md

 write - Writing text to  the screen again
 =========================================

-Writing text to the screen usig a syscall works but it's not ideal.
+Writing text to the screen using a syscall works but it's not ideal.
 For example, we don't want to have to keep remembering the correct syscall number each time we want to do it.